 Want to study in France?
 Within Europe, France is one of the top three most popular countries as a study abroad destination for Indian and international students.
 Paris is considered as the best city for students.
 Every year, more than 5,000 students go to France from India.
 The proficiency in French will open you up for higher educational opportunities in both French business schools and universities.

-France has more than 3,500 institutions of higher education including many century-old universities like École Normale Supérieur, Université Pierre, École Polytechnique, et Marie Curie UPMC, University of Paris Sud, ESPCI ParisTech, École Normale, HEC, Supérieure de Lyon, Sorbonne Paris Cité – Université Paris and many more that offer excellent education in the various field such as management, science, art, technology, etc.
+France has more than 3,500 institutions of higher education, including many century-old universities.
+The École Normale Supérieur, Université Pierre, École Polytechnique, Marie Curie UPMC, University of Paris Sud, ESPCI ParisTech, École Normale, HEC, Supérieure de Lyon, Sorbonne Paris Cité are some examples.
+These educational institutions offer excellent education in various fields such as management, science, art, technology, etc.

-France has several innovative, and research institutions rank among the world’s best.
+France has several innovative and research institutions rank among the world’s best.
 As per the agreement signed between the Indian and French government in 2015, Indian students in France can stay for 24 months after completing studies.
-Due to language hurdle, Indian students face difficulty in finding jobs or internship after their studies.
+Due to language hurdles, Indian students face difficulty in finding jobs or internships after their studies.
 Hence, learning French is an excellent choice for students who are planning to go to France.

 3. International Connections and Relations

 Fluency in French is essential for anyone considering a career in an international organization.
 It is regarded as the language of diplomacy.
-French plays an important role if you are considering a career in any international organization or an embassy.
-Speaking fluent French is important for an international career since there are a huge number of multinational companies headquartered in France.
+French plays a vital role if you are considering a career in any international organization or an embassy.
+Speaking fluent French is crucial for an international career since there are a considerable number of multinational companies headquartered in France.

 4. French in the Hotel, Travel, Tourism & Hospitality Industry

-Many French companies are setting up their regional offices in India and other parts of the world and ability to speak the language increase your growth manifold if you have french mentioned in your CV.
-Due to globalization, outsourcing and boom in the export industry, the career after learning French in India has increased immensely.
+Many French companies are setting up their regional offices in India, and other parts of the world and the ability to speak the language increases your growth manifold if you have french mentioned in your CV.
+Due to globalization, outsourcing, and boom in the export industry, the career after learning French in India has increased immensely.

 French is the lingua franca of culture, including art, cuisine, dance, and fashion.
 France has won more Nobel Prizes for literature than any other country in the world and is one of the top producers of international films.
 Cannes film festival is famous for hosting the most prestigious movies in the world.
 France has given fine wine and gourmet food.

-It is one of the most beautiful languages and gives the immense pleasure of learning a rich, melodious language, often called the language of love.
-Paris is often called “La Ville-Lumière” – City of light as it was the birthplace of the enlightenment and, and more literally because Paris was one of the first European cities to adopt gas street lighting.
+It is one of the most beautiful tongues and gives the immense pleasure of acquiring a rich, melodious language, often called the voice of love.
+Paris is often called “La Ville-Lumière” – City of light as it was the birthplace of the enlightenment and, and more literally, because Paris was one of the first European cities to adopt gas street lighting.

-France has numerous famous monument, museums, beautiful landscapes, historical sites, and galleries, of which the most famous is surely the Louvre and Eiffel tower which reflects a country with roots deep in history and a wonderful heritage.
-This is one of the several reasons why you should learn the French language in India.
+France has numerous famous monuments, museums, beautiful landscapes, historical sites, and galleries, of which the most famous is undoubtedly the Louvre and Eiffel tower, which reflects a country with roots deep in history and a wonderful heritage.
+It is one of the several reasons why you should learn the French language in India.

-7. To impress others and be the centre of attraction
+7. To impress others and be the center of attraction

-I won’t lie but at first, when I was starting out in language learning, I use to like attention and to be in the spotlight.
+I won’t lie, but at first, when I was starting in language learning, I use to like attention and to be in the spotlight.
 Today, it is no more appealing to me.
-Let’s face it, the attention is nice, and it is fun to show off once in a blue moon.
+Let’s face it, the recognition is admirable, and it is fun to show off once in a blue moon.
 You may like it once in a while but don’t learn because of that.
 Life is short.
-Focus on what you want to do and expand your horizon to always look for opportunities to be successful in life.
+Focus on what you want and expand your horizons to always look for opportunities to be successful in life.

 8. Discover a new aspect of your personality

-9. Immigration to France, Canada and other French-speaking nations
+9. Immigration to France, Canada, and Francophone nations

-More and more people are deciding on spending the rest of life abroad.
-Imagine you are fluent in the French language and the company where you are working is out looking for personnel to fill various positions in various French-speaking territories like Canada, Belgium, Switzerland and France itself.
+More and more people are deciding on spending the rest of their life abroad.
+Imagine you are fluent in the French language, and the company where you are working is out looking for personnel to fill various positions in various French-speaking territories like Canada, Belgium, Switzerland, and France itself.
 Your resume will receive priority, among other things, ahead of others who don’t have such a qualification.

 10. French is not a difficult language to master

-Generally, French is perceived as difficult European Language but not that difficult as you might think.
+Generally, French is perceived as a complicated European Language but not that difficult as you might think.
 Armed with the right method, regular practice, discipline, suitable study materials, and proper motivation, one can achieve higher proficiency in a matter of 3 years.
-You are definitely going to complete French proficiency test DELF/DALF B2/C1 in 2-3 years.
+You are going to complete French proficiency test DELF/DALF B2/C1 in 2-3 years.